 Okay, this isn’t Scottish food!
-However, if you’re looking for fabulous French food in Edinburgh then L’Escargot Blanc is the way to go.
+However, if you’re looking for fabulous French food in Edinburgh, then L’Escargot Blanc is the way to go.
 This restaurant is intimate and picks up a lively atmosphere on the weekend.
-We enjoyed a fabulous meal of steamed mussels, fresh sea bass with caviar, roasted duck leg, and finished creme Brule.
-The owner is a French man with a passion for his cuisine.
-He moved to Edinburgh to bring his favorites to the Scottish people.
-All the ingredients here either come from France or are locally produced in the restaurant’s gardens just outside of the city.
+We enjoyed a fabulous meal of steamed mussels, fresh sea bass with caviar, roasted duck leg, and finished creme brule.

 Kyloe – Edinburgh

 We came here for Kyloe’s signature afternoon tea experience on a rainy afternoon in Edinburgh.
 It’s an experience to try for those visiting the United Kingdom.
-It’s a great way to while away and afternoon.
-Just relax drink a nice blend of tea and watch the busy streets of the Edinburgh.
+It’s a great way to while away an afternoon.
+Just relax, drink a nice blend of tea and watch the busy streets of Edinburgh.

 Kyloe’s afternoon tea offers different fares than you’ll find at other restaurants, such as gin cured salmon sandwiches, pickle toasties, and gin and grapefruit drizzle cake!
 (Good thing we like gin!).